chiradeep/netscaler-autoscale-lambda/setup/README.md

 # BUGS
 `terraform destroy` may hang while trying to destroy the VPC.
 This is because creating the lambda function automatically creates an ENI (unknown to terraform).
 Deleting the lambda does not delete the ENI.
 This may be fixed in later versions of terraform (> v0.8.1)

-# TODO
-* Install the license file in the VPX from an S3 bucket.
-New VPXs do not come with license files already installed